redhat-openstack/website/source/index.html.md

 ## Get Involved

 There are many ways to [get involved](get involved) with the RDO community once you [ get started](quickstart).
 The simplest way is to [head over to the ask.openstack.org forum](http://ask.openstack.org) and help answer questions.
+Or try out OpenStack for your self right now at [TryStack.org](http://trystack.org/).

 ![](Github.png "fig:Github.png") The Puppet modules used in packstack are on [Github](https://github.com/packstack) and packstack itself is on [Stackforge](https://github.com/stackforge/packstack).